 There is a local organization called the Institute for the Future here in Palo Alto, and they have one of these units.
 They find it a handy tool and an interesting technology, not only for use in telepresence but also to measure reactions to this kind of technology.
 I’ve seen them use it to “beam in” remote presenters and others who can’t be there for a presentation.
 After you get over the initial short shock, you completely get it, and it’s like the person is really standing right there.

-Part of our mandate should be to push the envelope, make people feel a little upset about where things are going.
-Get them to think about those futures, trigger thinking, trigger innovation, push them to think thoughts out of the mainstream.
+Part of our mandate should be to push the envelope and make people feel a little upset about where things are going.
+Get them to think about those futures, trigger thinking, trigger innovation, and push them to think thoughts out of the mainstream.

 So here is the question: how disruptive can you actually be when you come up with these ideas in your program?
 I’ve mentioned that some great ideas go unpatented because the company doesn’t think that the ideas will have any application in the company’s current or future space; what happens with those ideas that are too upsetting for your company to even think about?

-I’m sure that someone, somewhere within your company, has probably thought about some ideas which would totally ruin your company.
+I’m sure that someone within your company has probably thought about some ideas that would totally ruin your company.
 Products and services are so much better than your own that even thinking of someone out there with them makes your senior people think, “let’s not go there.”
 I’ve seen where ideas are squashed in brainstorming sessions as being too radical (I was in a recent session where someone said – “if we implemented this idea, it would completely undermine our entire industry – might be a bit too radical for us.”)

 You have to think: if my people can come up with an idea like that, then it’s pretty likely someone else will as well.
 That someone else could be your soon-to-be competitor.

 You have to find the right balance, based on a ton of factors, but mostly your organization’s tolerance for radical ideas.
 This is not something I can prescribe – this is something that you will get some a gut feel instinct about how radical the ideas you feel your business can accept.